Cellular / Mobile Telecommunications Basics Includes:

 Another example of the growth of cellular telecommunications systems occurred in 2004 when the GSMA announced at Mobile World Congress in February 2004 that there were more than 1 billion GSM mobile subscribers – it had taken 12 years since the first network was launched.
 By comparison it had taken over 100 years for the same figure to be reached for wired telephone connections.

 Then by 2015 more than 7 billion mobile subscriptions (for all technologies) were active.
 This is a major feat when it is realised that the global population was just over 7 billion.
 This meant that many people had more than one subscription, although market penetration was obviously very significant.

 Note on the History of Mobile Phone Technology:

 Mobile phone technology has developed every year.
 From the first introductions of cellular phone systems in the 1980s to current day, new technology development has steadily improved the systems available.
 Starting with the first generation analogues systems, new 2G digital systems were introduced and these have moved on so that 5G technology is now being developed.

 Read more about Mobile Phone History.

 Cellular telecommunications generations

 There is a lot of talk about the mobile phone generations.
-3G moves on to 4G and then onto 5G.
+2G gave way to 3G which then moved on to 4G and then 5G, 6G and so forth.

 Each mobile phone generation had its own aims and was able to provide different levels of functionality.